 When determining whether or not alimony should be granted, how much should be awarded and for how long, judges appraise various factors: the length of the couple’s marriage, their standard of living during the marriage, the relative income of each individual, and the needs of each spouse.
 Retaining a skillful alimony attorney can help you convince the court that you need support, increasing the chance that alimony will be awarded.
-Alternatively, I can also work to convince the judge that your ex does not need spousal support or needs less than he or she asked for.
+Alternatively, we can also work to convince the judge that your ex does not need spousal support or needs less than he or she asked for.

-I advise clients on the types of alimony that are relevant to their divorce, which may include:
+We advise clients on the types of alimony that are relevant to their divorce, which may include:

 - Temporary alimony — Meant to provide support during divorce proceedings, temporary alimony helps recipient spouses address their financial needs until the case is resolved.

 - Rehabilitative alimony — To help a dependent spouse acquire or re-establish the skills they need to become self-reliant, rehabilitative alimony can be granted.
 This support may end when enough time has passed for the recipient to find a suitable job or complete their education.

 - Reimbursement alimony — These payments might be awarded to the spouse who worked, took care of the home or made other contributions while their spouse pursued professional training or career development.

 - Permanent alimony — Permanent alimony may be given to a spouse who is seriously ill or who is unable for another reason to earn enough income to maintain their standard of living.
 It is more likely to exist at the end of a long marriage where one party didn't work outside the home.
 Despite the name, these orders are frequently modified due to changing financial needs or other circumstances.

 At Heath Grob, Principal Law Firm, P.C., we will work with you to determine what type(s) of alimony might be granted in your situation.
 From there, we'll advocate on your behalf to secure the best result possible.